Explore

 Middle-class fancy dress of the late 19th Century and early 20th Century was often characterised by creative concepts that were achievable with simple means at home.
 Their inventive, sketchy themes contrast the perfectionism of aristocratic fancy dress that mainly drew its characters from history, classical mythology and literature, requiring the services of professional costume makers.

 A possible source for these lines can be found in a letter to the editor of ‘The Spectator’ of 27 December 1901.
-It jokingly suggests the rhyme as an update for the lyrics of the ‘Sentry’s Song’ from the Gilbert and Sullivan’s Iolanthe.
+It jokingly suggests them as an update for the lyrics of the ‘Sentry’s Song’ from the Gilbert and Sullivan’s Iolanthe.
 A revival of this satirical 1882 operetta had opened at the Savoy Theatre on 7 December 1901.
 Its plot combines a Sylphide-like fairy world with that of the British parliament, and the revival inspired humorous comparisons between its characters and contemporary politicians in the press.
 The ‘Sentry’s Song’s musings on politics include this refrain:

 ‘That every boy and every gal / That’s born into the world alive / Is either a little Liberal / Or else a little Conservative!’